upleveled/system-setup/windows.md

     6. Find option that says `Save Changes and Exit` or anything that signifies that the changes you made will be saved and press `Enter` or the key next to that option.
 Your computer will restart

     If you are unable to find the virtualization settings in your BIOS, ensure that your computer supports virtualization.
 To do this, open PowerShell as an administrator and run the following command:

     ```bash
-    systeminfo | findstr /C:"Hyper-V" /C:"Virtualization"
-    ```

-    This should display the following output or similar output that indicates that virtualization is supported:

-    ```bash
-    Hyper-V Requirements: VM Monitor Mode Extensions: Yes
-                          Virtualization Enabled In Firmware: No
-    ```

-    or

-    ```bash
     Get-ComputerInfo -Property 'HyperV*'